2014402680/DTG-SD/README.md

 space through interactive prototype generation and teacher-guided calibration.
 Unlike traditional imitation-based distillation, this approach promotes sufficient and interpretable knowledge transfer via teacher–student interactive structural alignment, resulting in more generalizable and discriminative task representations.
-## Datasets
-Our experiments were conducted on two public data sets: Luo’s data [1] and Zheng’s data [2], which include various drug associations.
-We provide all the data for these two datasets at MGPT/get_nodefeature_module/data

 ## Requirements